intelsdi-x/snap-plugin-lib-cpp/examples/streaming-collector/README.md

 };
 ```

-The interface is slightly different depending on what type (collector, processor, publisher, or streamin-collector) of plugin is being written.
+The interface is slightly different depending on what type (collector, processor, publisher, or streaming-collector) of plugin is being written.
 Please see other plugin types for more details.

 ## Starting a plugin